Which sales model are you using to sell to your customers? If it’s not inside sales, then you might be missing out.

 According to the link from Spotio from the intro, the average cost of an inside sales call is $50 while an outside sales call is $308.

-Inside sales save money in other ways as well.
+The inside sales model saves money in other ways as well.
 Since inside selling isn’t as travel-intensive, a company can pocket some serious bank by implementing this form of selling.

 Outside Sales Deal Much Less in Remote Selling